zzzprojects/EntityFramework-Classic/docs/pages/features/soft-delete.md

 ### Soft Delete
 Your application uses Soft Delete/Logical Delete to delete entities.

-The **Query Filter** allows you to exclude all entities that are soft deleted from all your queries.
+The **Soft Delete** allows you to mark entities as deleted instead of physically deleted them.

 ```csharp
 	public class EntityContext : DbContext